Xiaoyang0118/xiaoyang0118.github.io/_pages/about.md

   - Supervisor: Prof. Yi Gong

 # Honors and Awards
+- Incentive Program for Scientific and Technical Papers in the Field of Information and Communication, China Communications Society, 2024.
+- Best Paper Award of IEEE 4th International Symposium on Joint Communications & Sensing, 2024.
+- Journal of Information and Intelligence Exemplary Reviewer, 2023.
+- Winner prize of 1st Huawei Wi-Fi sensing competition (Top 5 in 290+), 2023.
 - Forbes 30 under 30 (Top 30 in China), 2022.
 - IEEE Wireless Communications Letters Exemplary Reviewer, 2022.
 - Top 50 in Great Bay Area High Value Patent Competition (Top 50 in 2000+), 2022.